JaninaPa/udacity_project_c3/model_card.md

 The algorithm aims to classify the salary of a person as above or below 50,000 USD based on several features.
 ## Training Data
-The data is stored in a csv file and read as a dataframe.
+The data is stored in a csv file and was obtained from the repository https://github.com/udacity/nd0821-c3-starter-code.git .
 80% of the data is used for training.
 The preprocessing consists of one hot encoding of categorical features and label binarization of the target variable 'salary'.
 ## Evaluation Data
 To be able to get a model prediction, the data preprocessing follows the steps mentioned in the previous paragraph.
 The test set makes up 20% of the whole dataset.
 ## Metrics